-Of all the guesthouses in Kratie, Balcony is the most backpackerish with an excellent upstairs balcony that is ideal for the sunset and meeting other travellers while simultaneously serving up some solid Khmer and Western dishes.
-The rooms are large, with the upstairs river-view one being especially good value -- there's enough space they could fit in a table-tennis table.
-It could do with a coat...
-Read our full review of Balcony Guesthouse & Restaurant.
+Of all the guesthouses in Kratie, Grass is the most stylish backpacker joint with an excellent upstairs balcony that is ideal for sunsets and meeting other travellers while simultaneously tucking into some solid Khmer and Western dishes.
+Formerly The Balcony, Grass is in a traditional Khmer wooden villa just off the riverside road.
+The atmosphere is more homely than other guesthouses in the...
+Read our full review of Grass Guesthouse & Restaurant.

-Rooms here are great value.
+Heng Heng II Hotel is a straightforward Khmer-style guesthouse, with no frills, but the rooms here are great value, clean and have hot water showers.
 Similarly priced to most of the other guesthouses in town, at Heng Heng II they go the extra mile with better linen on the beds and an overall generally better standard.
-Staff are funny and helpful, rooms have a desk and a river view and it doesn't feel nearly as cavernous as the original.
-For the money, this is our pick of the flock in Kratie, but if you want a more...
+Staff are funny and helpful, rooms have a desk and a river view and it...
 Read our full review of Heng Heng II Hotel.

 There are at least three places to stay on Koh Trong -- two homestays and the more upmarket Sala Koh Trong towards the northern tip of the island.

 Koh Trong has two homestays, one to the south of the boat landing and the other to the north, just shy of Rajabori Villas.
 Of the two, the northern one is the better, with public sleeping on the floor of the stilted wooden house or more private sleeping in a private room towards the rear.
-All sleeping arrangements include a mosquito net and bedding and basic fare is available on site.
-Underneath...
-Read our full review of Koh Trong Community Tourism Homestay 1 .
+All sleeping arrangements include a mosquito net and bedding and basic fare is available on site....
+Read our full review of Koh Trong Community Based Tourism Homestays .